Muon $g-2$ Anomaly from Vector-like Leptons in a 2-Higgs-doublet + Scalar Singlet Model: Constraints

-\section{Higgs Decays}
+\subsection{Higgs Decays}

-So far, we have assumed that the Higgs boson with $m_H\approx \SI{126}{\giga\electronvolt}$ behaves just like the SM Higgs boson.
-However, introducing new fermions may affect the properties of the $\SI{126}{\giga\electronvolt}$ Higgs and thereby hint at physics beyond the SM.
-In this section, we examine the effect of the $\mu^f-M^f$ on the decays of the Higgs boson.
+So far, we have assumed that the Higgs boson with $m_{h^0}\approx \SI{125}{\giga\electronvolt}$ behaves just like the SM Higgs boson.
+However, introducing new fermions may affect the properties of the $\SI{125}{\giga\electronvolt}$ Higgs and thereby hint at physics beyond the SM.
+In the following, we examine the effect of the new muon type fermions on the decay channels $h^0 \to\mu\mu, \gamma\gamma, \gamma Z$.
+In Sec. \ref{sec:htomumu}-\ref{sec:htogz}, we summarize the modification of the decay rates due to the presence of the additional fermions and give the respective experimental limits.
+For convenience, we define